optimizely/zuora-client-python/docs/EventTriggersApi.md

 base_object = 'base_object_example' # str | The Zuora object that trigger condition is defined upon.
 Should be specified in the pattern: ^[A-Z][\\\\w\\\\-]*$ (optional) event_type_name = 'event_type_name_example' # str | The event type name.
-Should be specified in the pattern: ^[A-Za-z]{1,}[\\w\\-]*$ (optional) active = 'active_example' # str | The status of the event trigger. (optional) start = 56 # int | The first index of the query result.
-Default to 0 if absent, and the minimum is 0. (optional) limit = 56 # int | The maximum number of data records to be returned.
-Default to 10 if absent. (optional)
+Should be specified in the pattern: ^[A-Za-z]{1,}[\\w\\-]*$ (optional) active = 'active_example' # str | The status of the event trigger. (optional) start = 0 # int | The first index of the query result.
+Default to 0 if absent, and the minimum is 0. (optional) (default to 0) limit = 10 # int | The maximum number of data records to be returned.
+Default to 10 if absent. (optional) (default to 10)

 try:
     # Query event triggers